daffainfo/ctf-writeup/WxMCTF 2023/WxMCTF Web 3 - NFTs/README.md

 > Seize the means of minting!

 ## About the Challenge
-We have been given a web source code (You can download the source code [here](dist.zip)) and we can start an instance too.
+We were given a web source code (You can download the source code [here](dist.zip)) and we can start an instance too.
 Here is the preview of the website

 ## How to Solve?
 There are 2 functionality on the website, we can upload some file to the website and then we can access the file in `nfts` endpoint.
 Pretty simple right?
 If we check the `launch.sh` file